-Samphire is now in season and we have it in the shop.
-This sea vegetable has a taste of the ocean and a crisp texture it has long been a traditional ingredient.
-Having spent some time in obscurity it is now an increasingly fashionable vegetable (and rightly so) appearing on fine restaurant menus around the country not to mention a favourite with TV cooks and chefs.
+Samphire is a great food treat and when its in season we have it in the shop.
+It is a seaside vegetable that has a taste of the ocean and a crisp texture it has long been a traditional ingredient.
+Having spent some time in obscurity it is now an increasingly fashionable vegetable (and rightly so) appearing on fine restaurant menus around the country not to mention regular appearances with TV cooks and chefs.

 Samphire is an annual plant that begins growing at the end of the year in late autumn then remains dormant during the winter until warmer weather in spring.
 Then the first stems begin to grow and by mid-spring the plant will measures some 6 to 8 cm.
 The Samphire season begins in April or May depending on the weather and continues until August.